dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 }
 ```

-has a corresponding class desugaring of:
+would have a corresponding class desugaring of:

 ```dart
 class MySingleton extends Enum implements Whatever {